 Step 4: Checking the availability of your chosen domain name

 With a list of potential names in hand, the next step is to check whether your chosen domain name is available.
-Many domain registration services offer a simple tool to check this.
+Many cheap domain registration services offer a simple tool to check this.